KarlMeierMattern/Full-Stack/React-NextJS.md

 React is a popular declarative library that you can use build user interfaces.

 ## JSX
-JSX is a syntax extension for JavaScript that allows you to describe your UI in a familiar HTML-like syntax.
+- React uses a syntax extension of JavaScript called JSX that allows you to write HTML directly within JavaScript.
-But browsers don't understand JSX out of the box, so you'll need a JavaScript compiler, such as a Babel, to transform your JSX code into regular JavaScript.
+- But browsers don't understand JSX out of the box, so you'll need a JavaScript transpiler, such as a Babel, to transform your JSX code into regular JavaScript.
-Use curly braces to enter "JavaScript land" while you are in "JSX land".
+- Use curly braces to enter "JavaScript land" while you are in "JSX land".
 You can add any JavaScript expression (something that evaluates to a single value) inside curly braces.

         function MyComponent() {
           return <h1>This is a simple JSX example</h1>